 Proper preparation of training data and pre and post-processing are hugely important and often overlooked steps in all machine learning pipelines.
 NeMo 1.0 includes new features for dataset creation and speech data explorer.

 NeMo 1.0 includes important text processing features such as text normalization and inverse text normalization.
 Text normalization converts text from written form into its verbalized form.
 It is used as a preprocessing step before training TTS models.
 It could also be used for preprocessing ASR training transcripts.
 Inverse text normalization (ITN) is a reverse operation and is often a part of the ASR post-processing pipeline.
 It is the task of converting the raw spoken output of the ASR model into its written form to improve text readability.

 For example, the normalized version of “It weighs 10 kg.” would be “It weighs 10 kilograms”.

 NeMo 1.0 release substantially improves overall quality and documentation.
 It adds support for new tasks such as neural machine translation and many new models pretrained in different languages.
 As a mature tool for ASR and TTS, it also adds new features for text normalization and denormalization, dataset creation based on CTC-segmentation and speech data explorer.
 These updates benefit researchers in academia and industry by making it easier for you to develop and train new conversational AI models.

-Many NeMo models can be exported to NVIDIA Jarvis for production deployment and high-performance inference.
-NVIDIA Jarvis is an application framework for building multimodal conversational AI services that delivers real-time performance on GPUs.
+Many NeMo models can be exported to NVIDIA Riva for production deployment and high-performance inference.
+NVIDIA Riva is an accelerated SDK for building multimodal conversational AI services that delivers real-time performance on GPUs.

 We welcome external contributions!
-On the NVIDIA NeMo GitHub page, you can try out the examples, participate in community discussions, and take your models from research to production using NeMo and NVIDIA Jarvis.
+On the NVIDIA NeMo GitHub page, you can try out the examples, participate in community discussions, and take your models from research to production using NeMo and NVIDIA Riva.